Ford CEO History

 However, the rapid growth overwhelmed management, led to quality declines.

-As losses mounted, Nasser came under fire for straying too far from Ford's core competencies in manufacturing and design innovation.
-Facing pressure from the board of directors, he resigned in 2001 after just 2 years as CEO.
+Nasser came under fire for going beyond Ford's core competencies in manufacturing and design innovation.

 Nasser left Ford a globalized organization but one struggling to integrate the rapid changes they underwent during his brief but transformative tenure.